HomeLatest NewsGovernanceAs tensions with Russia over Ukraine swell, US looks to realign energy supply for Europe

 Advertisement

-Qatar Airways, meanwhile, is keen to build its cargo fleet and has expressed interest in a deal with Boeing to become the launch customer for the US aerospace giant’s new 777X freighter.
+Qatar Airways, meanwhile, is keen to build its cargo fleet and has expressed interest in a deal with Boeing to become the launch customer for the US giant’s new 777X freighter.

 Get the day's headlines from Tech Observer straight in your inbox